Toric principal bundles, piecewise linear maps and Tits buildings: Toric principal bundles and Tits buildings

-The next theorem is the main result of this section.
-Most of the rest of the section is devoted to its proof. \begin{theorem} Let $X_\Sigma$ be a toric variety and $G$ a linear algebraic group over $\C$.
-There is a one-to-one correspondence between framed toric principal $G$-bundles $\P$ over $X_\Sigma$ and piecewise linear maps $\Phi:|\Sigma| \to \B(G)$.
-This extends to an equivalence of categories between the category of framed toric principal bundles $\P$ on $X_\Sigma$ and the category of piecewise linear maps from $\Sigma$ to buildings of linear algebraic groups. \end{theorem}
+\begin{theorem} Let $X_\Sigma$ be a toric variety and $G$ a reductive algebraic group over $\k$.
+There is a one-to-one correspondence between the isomorphism classes of framed toric principal $G$-bundles $\P$ over $X_\Sigma$ and the integral piecewise linear maps $\Phi:|\Sigma| \to \tilde{\B}(G)$.